AugurProject/augur/docs/dev-local-node.md

     npm install
     yarn link augur.js

-The `env-dev.json` file points to the local node by default, also `"auto-login": true` change this to `false` to use MetaMask users if you want to switch between multiple users in the UI:
+The `env-dev.json` file points to the local node by default, the networkId needs to change:

+  #### important
+  The default NetworkId is 4, `Rinkeby` this needs to be `12346` to match local node networkId or else you will get the Network Mismatch modal:

 Start the augur development server: